psf/black/docs/usage_and_configuration/the_basics.md

 ## Next steps

-You have noted that not all of the options you can pass to _Black_ have been covered.
+You've probably noted that not all of the options you can pass to _Black_ have been covered.
 Don't worry, the rest will be covered in a later section.

 A good next step would be configuring auto-discovery so `black .` is all you need instead of laborously listing every file or directory.
 You can get started by heading